ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Availability-Encouraging Replication Mechanism

-For a mathematical treatment of this mechanism, we defer to section 4 of the Iris whitepaper.
+For a mathematical treatment of this mechanism, we defer to [section 4](https://gateway.pinata.cloud/ipfs/QmWuY8R7tBWMTbMvgWGgtzLHEC5JHR1Kz3hW1F2CxmGLUg#h.myrhh47f5dz5) of the Iris whitepaper.

 To maximize the decentralized nature of the storage layer of the network, we propose a game theoretic availability-encouraging mechanism based on the "stochastic replication game" as proposed [here](https://www.researchgate.net/publication/282894916_Game-Theoretic_Mechanisms_to_Increase_Data_Availability_in_Decentralized_Storage_Systems).
 The intention behind our mechanism is to build a system where highly-available, high capacity storage nodes are incentivized to provide assistance to lower-capacity nodes with less availability without sacrificing availability of the data itself.
 That is, we intend to build a storage system that won't eventually become dominated by large data warehouses but rather where 'small' and 'large' storage nodes mutually benefit from each others participation.

-In our mechanism, each storage nodes maintains four sets of other storage nodes in the network,
+In our mechanism, each storage node maintains four sets of other storage nodes in the network:

-- The **replica set** (for a data asset D): The set of storage nodes (excluding self) which have previously agreed to replicate some data asset D within the current session.
+- The **replica set** (for a data asset D): The set of storage nodes (excluding self) which have previously agreed to replicate some data asset D in a previous session.
 - The **taboo set**: A set of storage nodes who have rejected replication proposals.
 - The **metric set**: A set of nodes that have been scored (by a scoring function) and meet some minimum score.
-It has size sm < 0.
 This set is maintained and updated by the T-MAN protocol and represent a set of potential replication partners.
-- The **random set**: A set of randomly chosen storage nodes, with maximum size s r > 0.
+- The **random set**: A set of randomly chosen storage nodes.
 This set is maintained and updated by the T-MAN protocol.

 The replica set and metric set are both maintained by the [T-Man protocol](https://www.researchgate.net/publication/225403352_T-Man_Gossip-Based_Overlay_Topology_Management).
 Through two distinct phases, our mechanism allows a data owner to choose a minimum desired availability and a number of replicas, and the storage system autonomously seeks replicas which satisfy her needs.
 In the first phase, nodes update their replica and metric sets, which reflect the replica candidates that the node will request replication from in the next round.
 In the subsequent round, nodes who have been requested by data owners to store and replicate data use the metric and random sets to gossip with peers and request replication.
 Nodes who agree to replication are granted a share of rewards as provided by data owners.
 The taboo set maintains a list of candidates who have rejected replication proposals and the replica set a list of candidates who have accepted them.